Downlink/test/Readme.md

 m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).

-The module's API is a FaaS (Function as a Service) also called "serverless" without needing to create your own public server infrastructure.
-Thus, making it easy for everyone to create applications for telematics, automation, IoT, data acquisition, network gateways and other machine-to-machine applications.
+The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, IoT network gateways, workflow orchestration and many others.

-Each user can instantly provision multiple remote devices/servers accessible through its user assigned device/server *id's* and create multiple client applications.
-Communications between client and device applications are encrypted using TLS protocol.
-Access to remote devices/servers is restricted to authenticated and authorized users only.
+Each user can create multiple client applications accessing multiple remote devices/micro servers through its user assigned device *id's*.

+Access to remote devices/servers is restricted to authenticated users only.
+Communications between client and device/server applications are fully encrypted using TLS protocol.

-To use the m2m client module, user must create an account and register their devices with [node-m2m](https://www.node-m2m.com) server.
+To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).

 [](https://raw.githubusercontent.com/EdoLabs/src/master/m2mSystem2.svg?sanitize=true)